bharatdwarkani/gitflow-example/README.md

 msysgit-install.cmd "C:\Program Files\Git"
 7. Git flow will be installed and you could test it by typing Git flow help in command prompt.
 That’s it Git flow extension is installed & configured in your system ready for use.

-Commands related to different branches
+Commands related to different branches in a Gitflow model

 develop and master branch